 - Lie on a comfortable surface with eyes closed.

-- Keep a dedicated notebook within reach of your couch or bed.
+- Keep a dedicated notebook nearby.

 - Reach arms overhead, interlace fingers, and tilt side to side.